 I have experienced Lake Michigan from Chicago and Indiana.
 Sand dunning was my first opportunity to experience it from Michigan and see the beaches.

 Who knew that Michigan had beautiful beaches like this?
 Michigan will surprise you with what it has to offer!

 In 1920 Carrie E. Mears, the daughter of lumber baron Charles Mears donated 25 acres on the east side to be a park.
 The Federal Government followed in 1926 by adding 900 acres to form “Sand Dunes State Park.”
 Mears donation and the government’s land merged in 1949, and new boundaries were dedicated in 1951.

 Where To Stay At Silver Lake

 History of Riding Sand Dunes

 In the 1930’s Malcolm “Mac” Woods offered rides on a “dune scooter,” essentially a ten-wheeled Model A Ford converted with balloon tires.
-The focus of the tour was on providing thrill whilst stopping at scenic lookouts.
+The tours were focused on providing thrill while stopping at scenic lookouts.

-After that, Woods added scooters and other vehicles to his Mac Woods Dune Scooter Rides business.
-Most importantly, still, open today and still operated by the family.
+Later Woods added scooters and other vehicles to his Mac Woods Dune Scooter Rides business.
+Still open today and still operated by the family.
 The Wood family, by all accounts, started the trend at Silver Lake State Park.

 How Were Silver Lake Sand Dunes Created?

 The sand is made from quartz dumped by glaciers from Canada.
-Following the ice age, the wind blew the sand grains to form dunes as high as four-story buildings.
+The wind blew the sand grains to form dunes as high as four-story buildings following the ice age.